This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 - Media: online users have to be able to find information about your product.
 Whether it’s a press article or any publication on Baidu’s first-page (through strategic keywords).

 Wechat (the Chinese Facebook)

 Wechat is like Chinese Facebook.
 Everybody uses it in China.
-A great messenger APP which also gets a “moment” system allowing people to share content (messages, pictures, videos) and personal feedback.
-Through this app, people use “Wechat groups” to communicate solution about their problems and therefore recommending brands or products.
+A great messenger APP that also gets a “moment” system allowing people to share content (messages, pictures, videos) and personal feedback.
+Through this app, people use “Wechat groups” to communicate solutions to their problems and therefore recommend brands or products.

 - Open an official account

 - Makeup newsletter and brochures

 A short video sharing app growing very fast among young generations.
 So it’s the perfect app to generate content and spread it to a wild audience.
 More intuitive and fun than WeChat and Weibo, this app is also an amazing tool for KOL.

 - Create engaging content